SANDAG/Off_Model_Calculators_ABM2/off_model_calculators/in_progress/off-model-inputs.md

 * Use of Community-Based Coverage Areas and Regional Growth Forecast (14.1.1)
 * Average daily one-way driving trips per household
 * Average number of years for which behavior change persists
-* Average one-way trip length ofr driving trips
+* Average one-way trip length for driving trips

-This sheet will also require the following inputs for each MGRA in each model year/scenario:
-* Total population (for each MGRA)

 # Electric Vehicles
 Have not received a draft version for review.